John-Colvin/YAIDIP/README.md

 );
 ```

-In contrast, occurrences of `$` followed by an open parenthesis or an identifier in D code are rare --- indeed more likely to be present in generated code that uses interpolation itself.
+In contrast, occurrences of `$` followed by an open parenthesis or an identifier in D code are rare --- indeed most likely to be present in generated code that uses interpolation itself.
 This makes `$` a disproportionately strong candidate compared to other choices.

 The second question --- why not use `${` and `}` instead of `$(` and `)` --- has a simple answer: the elements to group inside the escape sequences are expressions, not statements.
 There already exists a syntax for grouping expressions, and that's surrounding them with `(` and `)`, which closes the case by invoking the [principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).

-### Use Cases
+## Use Cases

 Although the proposed feature is deceptively simple, its flexibility affords a multitude of use cases.
 They can be easily assessed with a current D compiler by typing in the lowered code.

-#### Passing arguments to functions
+### Passing arguments to functions

 The simplest use case of interpolated strings, and the most likely to be encountered in practice, is as argument to functions such as `writeln`, `text`, `writefln`, or `format`: